What’s so complicated about learning how to make coffee?

 These three points have a direct impact on the choice of coffee types or roasts, as well as on the best temperature, the ratio of ground coffee to water, the degree of grind, etc. You see where I’m going with this, right?

-In the past, common wisdom held that manual methods were superior to machines, at least for filter coffee.
+In the past, common wisdom held that manual methods were superior to machines, at least for drip coffee.
 We’ll see that this is becoming less and less true.
 We’ll also see that the apparent contrast between preparation with a filter and with pressure is also not completely clear.

 So, in the end, does it really matter which method we use to bring our ground coffee and hot water together?